Haskayne Doctor of Business Administration

 2. Can I work while completing the program?

 The DBA is a full-time program designed for busy professionals who can continue to work while completing their degree.
-At a minimum, you will need the support of your employer to be able to attend classes one Friday, Saturday and Sunday a month.
+At a minimum, you will need the support of your employer to be able to attend classes one Friday, Saturday and Sunday approximately every other month.
 The blended learning component of the program will require additional time on weekends and evenings.

 3. If I need to travel for work, can I still complete the program?